Glossary: HR & Recruiting Definitions

 Depending on the job, sometimes a CV is not needed.
 Here, the information that is typically found in a CV is uploaded via an online form and sent straight to the recruiter.
 Usually, an option to include the original CV will be available too.

-In today's age of skills shortages, sometimes no qualified applications are received.
-In such cases, recruiters can take initiative themselves and specifically approach potential candidates through professional networks (talent sourcing) such as XING, LinkedIn, and Indeed.
+In today’s age of skills shortages, sometimes no qualified applications are received.
+In such cases, recruiters can take the initiative themselves and specifically approach potential candidates through professional networks (talent sourcing) such as XING, LinkedIn, and Indeed.